TroyFluegge/aws-vault-base/README.md

     $ export AWS_SECRET_ACCESS_KEY = "<YOUR_AWS_SECRET_ACCESS_KEY>"
     ```

-1. Use the provided `terraform.tfvars` as a base.
+1. Use the provided `terraform.tfvars.example` as a base.

     Example: